Arab Peace Initiative: Hamas

 From its inception in 2002, the Initiative deeply divided the organization.
-While some leaders have spoken positively about it, the official administration has never officially accepted the Initiative, which alienated it from members of the Arab League, especially Jordan and Egypt.
-One of Palestinian Authority President Mahmoud Abbas' conditions of forming a national coalition government with Hamas after the 2006 election was that Hamas had to recognize the Initiative, but he was unsuccessful.
+While some leaders have spoken positively about it, others didn't accept the Initiative, which alienated Jordan and Egypt.
+Some later reports that Hamas accepted the initiative.
+By 2006, Hamas would sign agreements with Fatah that would agree to the 1967 borders as a basis for a Palestinian state, and by 2017 Hamas published a new charter that accepted a Palestinian state on the 1967 borders.

 Hamas' spokesman Ismail Abu Shanab told The San Francisco Chronicle in April 2002 that the organization would accept it, saying "That would be satisfactory for all Palestinian military groups to stop and build our state, to be busy in our own affairs, and have good neighborhood with Israelis."
 The reporters who interviewed Shanab asked if he was speaking for the entire Hamas organization and Shanab answered "Yes."
 They then tried to contact other Hamas leaders to confirm Shanab's remarks, but they could either not be reached or were unwilling to comment on the matter.

+One of Palestinian Authority President Mahmoud Abbas' conditions of forming a national coalition government with Hamas after the 2006 election was that Hamas had to recognize the Initiative, but he was unsuccessful.
 Hamas' foreign minister Mahmoud al-Zahar said in June 2006 that the organization rejects the initiative.
 Prime Minister Ismail Haniyeh said in October 2006 that the "problem with the Arab peace initiative is that it includes recognition of the state of Israel, the thing that the Palestinian government rejects" and dismissed it.
 That month, Mahmoud al-Zahar declared unequivocally: "Hamas will never change its position regardless of the pressure's intensity" and "We will never recognize the Arab initiative."
 In January 2007, Hamas leader Khaled Meshaal said in an interview that Hamas supports "the Arab position," presumably referring to the Arab Peace Initiative.